-- comprehensive budgeting systems with an annual budget, which is reviewed and agreed by the governing body - regular reviews by the governing body of periodic and annual financial reports which indicate financial performance against forecasts - setting targets to measure financial and other performance - clearly defined capital investment control guidelines - the adoption of formal project management disciplines, where appropriate.
+- comprehensive budgeting systems with an annual budget, which is reviewed and agreed by the governing body - regular reviews by the governing body of periodic and annual financial reports which indicate financial performance against forecasts - setting targets to measure financial and other performance - · clearly defined capital investment control guidelines - the adoption of formal project management disciplines, where appropriate.

-Varndean College continues to adopt an internal assurance process provided by a third party, Wylie and Bisset (appointed at July 2021 Corporation, following the resignation of Mazars in June 2020).
+Varndean College continues to adopt an internal assurance process provided by a third party, Wylie and Bisset.
 The internal assurance provision operates in accordance with the requirements of the ESFA's post 16 Audit Code of Practice.